Evaluation of CZT Detector Performance in Alpha and Gamma Spectrometry: Electrical characteristics

 \section{Electrical characteristics}

-For each sample, we recorded the IV and CV characteristics under increasing and decreasing bias voltage (bidirectional scans) in the range from -650 V to 650 V. The current values recorded with the Keithley 6487 picoammeter from the front electrode are shown in figure \ref{fig:IV}.
+For each sample, the IV and CV characteristics under increasing and decreasing bias voltage (bidirectional scans) in the range from -650 V to 650 V were recorded.
+The current-voltage characteristics acquired from the front electrodes of the samples are shown in figure \ref{fig:IV}.
 Bias voltage was applied to the back electrode.
-For the CV measurements shown in figure \ref{fig:CV}, the bias configuration remained the same.
+For the CV measurements, the bias configuration remained the same.

-It can be seen that the electrical characteristics of the tested samples are similar except for one outlier.
 Sample 1 showed unusual behavior during both IV and CV tests.
-Hysteresis, as well as non-stability, can be observed, especially when a negative potential is applied to the bottom electrode.
-From the IV curves, the resistivity values are calculated.
-These are shown in table \ref{tab:parameters} along with the other measured parameters.
+Hysteresis, as well as non-stability, can be observed, especially when a negative potential is applied to the back electrode.
+From the IV curves, the resistivity values were calculated using the formula \ref{eq:resistivity} and are shown together with the measured and theoretical capacitance values in table \ref{tab:electrical_behavior}.
+The studied sensors are assumed to be fully depleted at a 500 V bias, therefore the theoretical capacitance can be approximated as the geometric one of a parallel plate capacitor, see \ref{eq:capacitance}.
+The measured capacitance values are shown to be in good agreement with the theoretical ones.
+The round shape of the sample 5 electrode was taken into account in the electrode area and theoretical capacitance calculations.

+The resistivity $\rho$ is calculated using the bulk resistance $R_{\text{IV}}$, which is determined from the linear region of the measured current-voltage characteristics.